bibby/gd-rpc/README.md

     www = RPC.new() # use "localhost", on port 80
     # or for "http://myhost.example:1234":
     www = RPC.new("myhost.example", 1234)

+    add_child(www)  # NOTE: It's important to add rpc as a node to your tree
 ```

 By default, the `www` object has a user-agent header set.
 You may set your own headers.
 This is done separate from any actual request.